 Benefits from the TMDL for the Chesapeake Bay will accrue to those who live, or recreate, on or near the Bay and its tributaries, as well as to those who live further away and may never visit the Bay but have a general concern for the environment.
 The latter category of benefits is typically called “non-use values” and estimating the monetary value can only be achieved through a stated preference survey.
 This is a key reason for pursing this approach.

 In addition, a stated preference survey is able to estimate “use values,” those benefits that accrue to individuals who choose to live on or near the Bay or recreate in the watershed.
 Stated preference surveys allow the analyst to define a specific object of choice or suite of choices such that benefits are defined in as precise a manner as feasible.
 While use benefits can be estimated through other revealed preference methods, the stated preference survey allows for careful specification of the choice scenarios and can serve as a useful validity check on estimates from other methods.
 In addition, stated preference methods allow us to measure use-values associated with recreational or other activities that we may not have information on, and therefore cannot analyze through revealed preference approaches.
 Stated preference methods also allow us to estimate welfare impacts for changes in water quality that might not be observed in the revealed preference data.
-The goal of the current project is to develop a questionnaire (i.e., survey instrument) that will elicit individuals’ WTP for the benefits associated with measures to improve water quality in the Chesapeake Bay.
+The goal of the current project is to develop a questionnaire (i.e., survey instrument) that will elicit individuals’ willingness to pay (WTP) for the benefits associated with measures to improve water quality in the Chesapeake Bay.
 These benefits may extend beyond those activities associated directly with the Bay itself, and include non-use values and enhanced recreational activities such as angling, wildlife viewing, and other outdoor activities.
 While our focus is in estimating the benefits of the TMDL in water quality improvements in the Bay, the survey instrument may be potentially applicable to other environmental contexts.

 This Supporting Statement provides background material for a request to conduct 14 focus groups and 20 one-on-one interviews.
 The results from these activities will inform the design of a survey instrument.
 This exercise will not produce results that can be statistically analyzed to estimate willingness to pay for any group or set of individuals.
 It will produce, based on the results of these focus groups and tests, an instrument for a full-scale stated preference survey.
 However, implementing such a survey is beyond the scope of this ICR; any request for implementing that survey will be done in a separate ICR.